richwaters/PresideNotify/README.md

 ### Limitations
 - The python option only works with IMAP accounts
 - Also, it won't work with accounts that require OAuth authentication.
 You might be able to work around that issue by creating an app-specific password.

+### MacOS
+The python script is known to work with the python3 managed by the brew installer.

 <br/>